 - Micromanagement of daily activities

-- Mood swings used as a fear tool
+- Mood swings used as a fear tool ("I never know which version of her I'll get")

 - Financial deprivation or control

-- Monitoring via tracking apps, location sharing
+- Monitoring via tracking apps, location sharing, social media

 Digital control